dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

     - multiple joins?
   - probably just reserve "syntax" to represent union types (e.g., entity type names can map to either regular entity type or union entity type)
-- What was relationships choice re avoiding "user" vs. "users" in UI re references?
-  - In resource objects, avoid using "data" (which lists resource identifier objects (with type and ID, needing lookup)) and do use "links.related" (which gets full resource objects)
-  - (probably don't provide "links.self" or even way to get relationship itself as primary data) (is getting relationship ever needed for read-only access?)

 - mapping to DB queries (~collected)
   - adding customer account ID (not in logical entity model)